ELEVATE-Project/mentoring/README.md

     > **Note:** Modify the environment files as necessary for your deployment using any text editor, ensuring that the values are appropriate for your environment.
 The default values provided in the current files are functional and serve as a good starting point.
 Refer to the sample env files provided at the [Mentoring](https://github.com/ELEVATE-Project/mentoring/blob/master/src/.env.sample), [User](https://github.com/ELEVATE-Project/user/blob/master/src/.env.sample), [Notification](https://github.com/ELEVATE-Project/notification/blob/master/src/.env.sample), [Scheduler](https://github.com/ELEVATE-Project/scheduler/blob/master/src/.env.sample), and [Interface](https://github.com/ELEVATE-Project/interface-service/blob/main/src/.env.sample) repositories for reference.

-    > **Caution:** While the default values in the downloaded environment files enable the MentorEd Application to operate, certain features may not function correctly or could be impaired unless the adopter-specific environment variables are properly configured.
+    > **Caution:** While the default values in the downloaded environment files enable the application to operate, certain features may not function correctly or could be impaired unless the adopter-specific environment variables are properly configured.
     >
     > For detailed instructions on adjusting these values, please consult the **[MentorEd Environment Variable Modification Guide](https://github.com/ELEVATE-Project/mentoring/blob/master/documentation/2.6.1/MentorEd-Env-Modification-README.md)**.